Jamaica’s ruling party has strong poll lead as nation votes

 In the last general election in 2016, the JLP won with 33 of the 63 seats, while the PNP retained 30.

-With expected rainfall and the fear of COVID-19, voter turnout was expected to be low.
+With rainfall forecast and the fear of COVID-19, voter turnout was expected to be low.

+But that was not enough to dissuade Richard Reynolds, a 47-year-old funeral director who praised Holness.

+“I definitely love the policies of the JLP that are in place now and the changes that have been made over the last four years,” he said.
+“I think the country is going in the right direction.
+I intend on us keeping it that way.”

 The Electoral Commission of Jamaica in partnership with the Ministry of Health did extensive public education to inform people about election-day requirements of mask-wearing and social distancing.
 It also announced that those who have tested positive for COVID-19 would be allowed to vote after 4 p.m. on election day.